Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Traffic Statistic

 In Figure \ref{fig:PMF_N_PC}, we plot the PMF of the number of users in the cases where the users form a PPP or a PCP with the same $\lambda _u$ in a cell with area $S$.
 We observe that, with given cell area $S$, the probability that the number of users is either very small or very large in the PCP case is larger than that in the PPP case.
 This is partly attributed to the fact that the users in the PCP case appear to be more grouped.
 Meanwhile, the PMF in the PPP case is more centralized so the probability is larger than that in the PCP case when the number of users is a medium value.
 In both cases, as the value of ${\lambda_u}S$ increases gradually, the peak value of the PMF decreases since the PMF is more dispersed when the mean number of users increases.
 As shown in circle 1, the number of users increases due to the increase of the mean number of users ${\lambda_u}S$.

 Let ${\xi _{j,\rm{total}}}$ be the total arrival rate of packets in the coverage area $S_j$ of a BS $y_j$, we get

 where $\Phi_{u,S_j}$ is the set of users in area $S_j$. $N_j$ is the total number of users in area $S_j$.
-The mean total arrival rate in area $S_j$, $\mathbb{E}\left[ {{\xi _{j,\rm{total}}}} \right] = {\mathbb{E}\left[ \xi \right]}\mathbb{E}\left[ {{N_j}} \right]$, is
+The mean total arrival rate in area $S_j$, $\mathbb{E}[ \xi _{j,\rm{total}} ] = {\mathbb{E}[\xi_i]}\mathbb{E}[N_j]$, is

-The variance of the total arrival rate in the area $S_j$ is $\mathbb{D}\left[ {{\xi _{j,\rm{total}}}} \right] = \mathbb{E}\left[ {\xi_{j,\rm{total}}^2} \right] - {\big( {\mathbb{E}\left[ {{\xi _{j,\rm{total}}}} \right]} \big)^2}$.
+The variance of the total arrival rate in the area $S_j$ is $\mathbb{D}[ {{\xi _{j,\rm{total}}}} ] = \mathbb{E}[ {\xi_{j,\rm{total}}^2}] - {\big( {\mathbb{E}[ {{\xi _{j,\rm{total}}}} ]} \big)^2}$.

 Let ${\mathrm{D}_{P,\xi _{j,\rm{total}}}}$ be the variance of total arrival rate in the uniformly distributed case, and ${\mathrm{D}_{C,\xi _{j,\rm{total}}}}$ be the variance of total arrival rate in the non-uniformly distributed case.
-With the above obtained mean total arrival rate, we obtain the following lemma. \begin{lemma} The variance in the uniformly distributed case is
+With the above obtained mean total arrival rate, we obtain the following lemma. \begin{lemma} When users are associated with BSs that providing maximum average received power, the variance of total arrival rate in the uniformly distributed case is